The Admission of Students

 A-Level Examination.
 Credit is awarded for successful scores on A-Level (Advanced Level) examinations only, and not for O-Level (Ordinary Level) or AS (Advanced Subsidiary) examinations.
 Credit is awarded upon receipt of the official copy of examination grades presented on the General Certificate of Education.
 No credit may be granted for English-language examinations or the general paper.
-Two Bates course credits may be awarded for each A-Level examination graded A or B (one course credit for a B in mathematics).
+Two Bates course credits may be awarded for each A-Level examination graded A or B (1 course credit for a B in mathematics).
 One Bates course credit may be awarded for a grade of C. A maximum of 4 non-Bates credits, including A-Level credit, may be applied to the Bates academic record.

 Advanced Placement, International Baccalaureate, and A-Level Credit and General Education.
 AP, IB, or A-Level credit awarded as equivalent to a specific Bates course may be used to fulfill the same General Education requirements that the equivalent Bates course fulfills, exclusive of writing requirements.